-Trump may bypass hardline conservatives on tax reform
+White House looks past conservatives on tax reform

 “If we can come up with a bill that accomplishes the goals of the president with Republicans alone, we’ll take it and we’ll move forward with it,” Priebus said.

-But he added: “I think it’s more or less a warning shot that we’re willing to talk to anyone.
+But he added, “I think it’s more or less a warning shot that we’re willing to talk to anyone.
 We always have been and I think more so now than ever.”

-In an embarrassment for Trump, who had campaigned for the White House on what he said were his skills as a dealmaker, the health care bill was pulled Friday from the floor of the House of Representatives because it failed to draw enough support from within Trump’s own Republican Party.
+In an embarrassment for Trump, who had campaigned for the White House on what he said were his skills as a dealmaker, the health care bill was pulled from the floor of the House on Friday because it failed to draw enough support from within Trump’s Republican Party.

 Objections from members of the conservative House Freedom Caucus and from moderate Republicans left leaders short of the votes needed for passage, with Democrats unified in opposition.

 Trump failed to win over the Freedom Caucus lawmakers despite courting them intensively.
-Outside conservative groups such as the Club for Growth and Heritage Action for America that are closely aligned with the Freedom Caucus had strongly opposed the Republican healthcare bill and urged lawmakers to vote against it.
+Outside conservative groups such as the Club for Growth and Heritage Action for America that are closely aligned with the Freedom Caucus had strongly opposed the Republican health care bill and urged lawmakers to reject it.

-In a tweet on Sunday morning, Trump lashed out at both the Freedom Caucus and the conservative groups, saying their actions had left “Democrats smiling in D.C.”
+In a tweet Sunday morning, Trump lashed out at both the Freedom Caucus and the conservative groups, saying their actions had left “Democrats smiling in D.C.”

 Priebus said it was a “real shame” that conservative lawmakers decided not to get behind the health care bill.